VHS Revival looks back at some of box art’s greatest triumphs

 Tenuously linked to the original ‘Howling’ and a far cry from the novel of the same name, Howling II: Your Sister is a Werewolf is an audacious slice of cheapo pop culture marketing, a mixture of gothic horror and new wave eroticism which somehow managed to land the late Christopher Lee in the starring role.

-Subtitled Stirba – Werewolf Bitch in the UK, the movie places an emphasis on style over substance at a time when music video techniques were creeping into the industry, delivering an MTV-friendly vehicle that teenage horror fans could sink their teeth into and a whole lot of Sybil Danning-led nudity to boot.
+Subtitled Stirba: Werewolf Bitch in the UK, the movie is style over substance at a time when music video techniques were creeping into the industry, delivering an MTV-friendly vehicle that teenage horror fans could sink their teeth into, with a whole lot of Sybil Danning-led nudity to boot.

 The movie is also a hodgepodge of horror concepts which takes our cast to Communist-led Czechoslovakia, with horrible special effects, sadomasochistic aesthetics and hairy werewolf orgies.
 No wonder Lee walked around the set wishing a hole would swallow him up!

-This image is perhaps the closest resemblance to anything from the original movie (claw tearing through ‘cover’), but instead of a werewolf we have painted nails and a salacious female with fangs, a savvy sales pitch for teenage sexuality that saw rentals for this cinematic oddity soar.
+This image is perhaps the closest resemblance to anything from the original movie (claw tearing through ‘cover’), but instead of a werewolf we have painted nails and a salacious female with fangs, a savvy aphrodisiac for teenage sexuality that saw rentals for this cinematic oddity soar.

 Troll 2 – Columbia Tristar (1990)

-For those with an interest in the bad movie canon, Troll 2 will have a special place in their hearts.
-Regarded by many as being one of the most nonsensical movies ever committed to VHS, it is the story of a juvenile nightmare, murderous trolls and bucket loads of strange gook that more than lives up to the decade’s obsession with all things neon.
+Troll 2 is a film that demands scholastic attention in the realms of ‘bad movie’ inanity.
+Regarded by many as being one of the most nonsensical movies ever committed to celluloid, it is the story of a juvenile nightmare, murderous trolls and bucket loads of strange gook that more than lives up to the decade’s obsession with all things neon.